 Formulated from a combination of clean and certified ingredients, Aleph products are also GMO-free, ethically manufactured—both vegan and cruelty-free.
 Ingredients are selected for their broad chemical specificities—concentrated forms creating functional premium products with bright pigments, rich textures and intelligent behaviours.
 You end up needing less.
 Ideal for those after a minimalist routine.
 Totarol, magnesium stearate, alaria esculenta extract (algae) are some of the natural and unique ingredients used.
 As such, Aleph also goes beyond professional makeup by delivering skincare performance, helping you achieve a flawless look while improving and protecting your skin.

 Every single component of the products has been taken into consideration and designed for the best possible outcome.
 And for those living low waste, Aleph's packaging is equally considered.
-Aleph utilises small compact glass jars with aluminium lids—both recyclable materials, and easy to transport.
+Aleph utilises small compact glass jars with aluminium lids—both recyclable materials and easy to transport.
 And there is more!
 Aleph recently launched a new initiative.
 They partnered with Glass packaging Forum to implement a take-back program through which you can bring back your empty Aleph makeup jars and containers.
 They will thoroughly sterilise them and put them back in the manufacturing line for reuse.
 By adopting circular economy principles, such as keeping materials in use and designing for their end of life, the beauty industry can address issues of waste and pollution at scale.

 Primarily focused towards professional utilisation, the Aleph collection consists of a concise collection of multi-functional natural makeup products.
 Long-wearing, these products don’t need reapplication and yet are easy to remove—taking less time, less makeup remover, less everything to clean off at the end of the day.

 Concealer/foundation (NZ$60) This dual-use product is applicable around the eye area as a concealer, or for the whole face as a foundation.
 Mixed with the primer, it creates a subtly tinted veil.
-I can say I tested both three options with number 02.
+I can say I tested both three options with number 02 and 03.
 Super easy to apply, it melts almost instantly into the skin—no chance of looking like a clown.
-Available in five shades, the concealer suits most skin tones though I would expect darker shades to launch in the future, increasing inclusivity.
+Available in eight shades now, the concealer suits a wide range of skin tones though I would expect darker shades to launch in the future, increasing inclusivity.

-Cheek/Lip tint (NZ$55) I don't own this product, but it's an interesting one.
+Cheek/Lip tint (NZ$55) I use this product occasionally, but it's an interesting one.
 This face tint can be layered on the lips for a colourful light moisturiser, or on the cheeks to mimic natural glow.
 I like the different shades, versatile enough for day or night.
 I love Pixie and Rêve.
 A few months ago, Aleph also pulled a new shade, Sangha, a beautiful, vivid, intense red.
 Perfect to wake up my brunette features, or feel more Frenchy than ever.

-Radiance (NZ$50) Tempted to purchase this one, an iridescence shade available in three nuances, I own Moon and Sun.
+Radiance (NZ$50) This is an iridescence shade available in three nuances, I own Moon and Sun.
 I love how this multi-purpose product can be applied as a shiny eyeshadow or mixed with the concealer as a highlighter.
 And it can go onto the lips—three products in one, at least.
 Aleph released another shade, Star.
 So tempted to get it!

 Diffuser brush (NZ$59) and Mixing tool (NZ$18) I purchased both after Emma's demonstration.
-I haven't used the vegan brush yet as I don't do full foundation coverage at the moment, using mostly my fingertips for applying.
-However, during the event, they tested concealers to know which tone I should get, and the brush felt lovely.
+I use the vegan brush occasionally as I don't do full foundation coverage often, using mostly my fingertips for applying.
+Still, the brush feels lovely.
 The hairs are soft and flexible, nicely and evenly diffusing the product.
 The mixing tool is such an ingenious item.
 I always hated dipping my fingers into any product because of cross-contamination.
 With this stick, the fear is over; it's a game-changer and also helps extract the right amount of product—perfect for keeping makeup longer.
 In the same vein, Aleph expanded their range of tools with a Powder brush (NZ$59) and a Lip brush (NZ$39), I bet these are similar quality and soft feeling.